 Thyroid function tests are necessary to confirm the presence of hypothyroidism.
 There are three common tests used to assess thyroid function in the dog.
 These include:

-A baseline total thyroxine (T4) level is commonly measured.
-Generally, a normal T4 level indicates that the dog is not hypothyroid.
+- A baseline total thyroxine (T4) level is commonly measured.
+A thyroid level in the normal or upper T4 level generally indicates that the dog is not hyp0thyroid.
 A low T4 level does not always confirm hypothyroidism, however, because other illnesses and certain drugs may affect the thyroid gland and suppress T4 levels.
 With a low T4 value, further testing may be needed.
+If clinical symptoms suggest hypothyroidism and the T4 level is normal, additional diagnostic testing is recommended.

-A free-T4 (fT4) assay is also commonly performed.
+- Serum Free T4 by Equilibrium Dialysis (FT4ED) measures the free available T4 in the blood.
 With this assay, thyroxine is separated from its carrier proteins, which eliminates the effects of other illnesses and most drugs on the levels of T4 measured.
+This is the single most accurate test for diagnosing hypothyroidism however it not using a routine screening test because it is more time intensive and expensive to run.
 A low value on this test is more indicative of hypothyroidism.

 Many veterinarians prefer to measure T4, fT4 and cTSH all at the same time, and then assess how their results compare.
 A low T4 or fT4 in the presence of an elevated TSH confirms the diagnosis of hypothyroidism in most cases.